 Likely, your one of the many people looking to visit wide open spaces and avoid a lot of crowds, but the question is where and how?
 For starters try in your own backyard.
 Likely there are many places you haven't explored, or it's been a long time.
 Take a second look at what is in a 100 mile radius of your own home.
 If you're looking a little further, nothing beats the State and National Parks.
-For a list of National Parks by state visit the National Park Service website by clicking here.
+For a list of National Parks by state visit the National Park Service website.

 My advice on National Parks Is two fold.
 1.)
 Find out where you can get the best bang for your buck.
 (Utah has five that are famous) and 2.)
 Look for parks that are less visited, like the Badlands of South Dakota or Acadia National Park in Maine.
 I've fallen in love with the Southwest, so Arizona and New Mexico would be great places to visit during the winter, and are packed with parks for all kinds of sightseeing and activities.
 Last on the State and National Parks.... give hiking consideration and plan for it.
 Most of us haven't been out in nature and staying inside the car most of the time can sterilize the experience.